 In fact I don’t understand why stores don’t offer a window shopping service where you get to sit down, be shown the latest season clothes, then you make lots of oooohs and ahhhhs whilst sashaying round the store in a Dolce & Gabbana pineapple dress.
 Maybe I need to write a letter to Harrods, or go on Dragon’s den.
 My point is window shopping is the new actual shopping.
 So go to Harrods and peruse to your hearts content.

 So after you’ve stuffed your face with fancy food and had a sit down after all that shopping it’s time for another treat.
 Many beauty stores will offer complimentary makeovers, beauty advice or maybe even a sample or two if you ask nicely.
 For my trip to London there was one thing I had to do and that was the Fragrance Tapas at Jo Loves.

-Completely complimentary, although you are strongly advised to book early, this is the ultimate fragrance experience and deserves a whole post all by itself which will be up asap.
+Completely complimentary, although you are strongly advised to book early, this is the ultimate fragrance experience and deserves a whole post all by itself which you can read about here.